 11. Try using essential oils

 Haven’t tapped into your essential oil collection in a while?
 It’s time to get going, especially if knowing how to open your third eye is the goal.
-Scents like lavender (which is also stress-relieving and can be used on skin and hair), sandalwood (which can help with menopause), frankincense, and pine can gently stimulate the pineal gland, Grieve says.
+Scents like lavender (which is also stress-relieving and can be used on skin and hair), sandalwood (which can help with menopause), frankincense, and pine can gently stimulate the pineal gland, says Grieve.
 “Use essential oils in the bath or in a diffuser,” she suggests.
-Kavanagh adds bergamot, vetiver, and patchouli to the list of third eye-opening EO's, too.
+Kavanagh adds bergamot, vetiver, and patchouli to the list of third eye-opening essential oils, too.

 12. Meditate with crystals